Green River (album): Songwriting

 What really happened is that I used a setting like New Orleans, but I would actually be talking about things from my own life.
 Certainly a song like "Green River" – which you may think would fit seamlessly into the Bayou vibe, but it's actually about the Green River, as I named it – it was actually called Putah Creek by Winters, California.
 It wasn't called Green River, but in my mind I always sort of called it Green River.
 All those little anecdotes are part of my childhood, those are things that happened to me actually, I just wrote about them and the audience shifted at the time and place.

-The somber "Lodi" did not make the Top 40 but went on to become a rock radio staple and a fan favorite.
+"Lodi" did not make the Top 40 but went on to become a rock radio staple and a fan favorite.
 It describes the plight of a down-and-out musician whose career has landed him playing a gig in the town of Lodi (pronounced "low-die"), a small agricultural city in California's Central Valley about 70 miles from Fogerty's hometown of Berkeley.
 After playing in local bars, the narrator finds himself stranded and unable to raise bus or train fare to leave.
 Fogerty later said he had never actually visited Lodi before writing the song, and simply picked it for the song because it had "the coolest sounding name."
-However, the song unquestionably references the town's reputation as an uninteresting farm settlement (the song's chorus, "Oh Lord, stuck in Lodi again", has been the theme of several city events in Lodi).
+The song's chorus, "Oh Lord, stuck in Lodi again", has been the theme of several city events in Lodi).

 "Commotion" has been cited as a metaphor for the social and political unrest that America was experiencing at the time.
 Fogerty asserted in 2012 to Uncut, "I didn’t think 'Commotion' was social commentary, ’cause all this stuff was just in the air.
 But I was writing about what was in the air, and that was what came out of me.
 I was just doing what came naturally."